pavlesav/FoundationsOfCSS2025/Projects_Guidance/ProjectsGuide.md

 - **Can I use a proprietary dataset I cannot share?**
 That's OK if it answers your question well but you won't qualify to get extra points for open science practices.
 I often run the code of projects myself and I cannot do that if you can't share the dataset.
 - **Can we access historical Twitter data?**
-Twitter API is not availble for now, but historical twitter data might be available from other research projects.
+Twitter API is not available for now, but historical twitter data might be available from other research projects.
 Don't depend a project that would require historical Twitter data if you don't have access to it.
 - **Can we compare countries on Twitter?**
 You can get some location data from Twitter if you process the "location" field of user profiles with a geocoder package.
 However, this can take very long and in general it is very hard to compare many countries with Twitter data.
 Also keep in mind language issues, especially if you plan to analyze text or run sentiment analysis.
 To compare countries you can use other data sources like Google Trends, Wikipedia page views if languages suit you, or even Facebook data from their official datasets or their ads API.
 - **Can I do sentiment analysis in languages other than English?**